ojano1/MindMap-OS/03 SaveBox/Templates/Area Template.md

 Now break this Area down into **Wishes** — outcomes you’d love to reach in here.

----

-## Step 1 – List Your Wishes

 A **Wish** is something that would make you happy if you reached it, but you don’t fully control the outcome.

-Think of it as the _byproduct_ of your Goals — when you reach your Goals, your Wishes often follow.
+Think of it as the _byproduct_ of your Goals.

 Use your Wishes as motivation.
 They remind you why your Goals matter and keep you moving forward.

+---

+## Step 1 – List Your Wishes

 Use this structure to write each Wish:
   **Measurable result + timeframe**